GD1813/number-guessing-game/Readme.md

 ## How to Run
 1. Clone the repository or download the file
-2. Run the program using:
+2. Run the program using: python main.py or simply running the main.py